Walodja1987/xns/README.md

 > **Note:** The naming of smart contracts via XNS applies to **new smart contracts** only, not existing ones.
 Existing contracts cannot be retroactively named.

-This section includes examples of how to name your smart contracts on Ethereum, the canonical XNS chain, as well as a guide on using XNS with multi-chain deployments
+This section includes examples of how to name your smart contracts on Ethereum, the canonical XNS chain, as well as a guide on using XNS with multi-chain deployments.

 ### Integration on Ethereum